 The authors extend their heartfelt thanks to the many individuals who contributed to the development of this Measurement and Evaluation (M&E) Toolkit.
 In particular, we appreciate our grantee partners and the communities they serve for their rich engagement with and collaborative approach to the M&E process.
 We thank our technical assistance liaisons for pilot testing and providing feedback on the M&E process and early versions of these tools.
+At the Gates Foundation, we thank the Middle Years Math Investment team-especially Karen Johnson, Lewis Leiboh, Andrew Corcoran, Andrew Sokatch, Taina Knox, and Sara Allen-for their support, guidance, and encouragement.
 At Mathematica, we recognize Alexandra Resch, Ruth Curran Neild, John Deke, and Elias Walsh for their guidance and quality assurance review; Sheena Flowers, for her creative design ideas and superior production assistance; Brittany Tabora, for coordination with external expert reviewers; Liah Caravalho, for leading our dissemination strategy; Jennifer Brown, for editorial support; and Theodora Vorias, for her help developing the glossary.

-The authors also thank the following 12 external experts who offered invaluable feedback on the structure and content of the M&E Checklist and supplemental tools: Dr. Kristine Andrews, Ideas to Impact, Inc.; Dr. Emily Barton, University of Virginia & the EdTech Evidence Exchange; Dr. Beth Boulay, Abt Associates; Cathryn Cook, Saga Education; Dr. Fiona Hollands, Teachers College, Columbia University; Dr. Stafford Hood, Center for Culturally Responsive Evaluation and Assessment/University of Illinois at Urbana-Champaign; Karina Jaquet, WestEd; Dr. Heather King, Impact Genome Project; Chris Liang-Vergara, AERDF; Dr. Janelle Scott, University of California, Berkeley; Bi Vuong, Project Evident; and Dr. Tanisha Tate Woodson, Education Northwest.
+The authors also thank the following 12 external experts who offered invaluable feedback on the structure and content of the M&E Checklist and supplemental tools: Dr. Kristine Andrews, Ideas to Impact, Inc.; Dr. Emily Barton, University of Virginia & the EdTech Evidence Exchange; Dr. Beth Boulay, Abt Associates; Cathryn Cook, Saga Education; Dr. Fiona Hollands, Teachers College, Columbia University; Dr. Stafford Hood, Center for Culturally Responsive Evaluation and Assessment/University of Illinois at Urbana-Champaign; Karina Jaquet, WestEd; Dr. Heather King, Impact Genome Project; Chris Liang-Vergara, AERD; Dr. Janelle Scott, University of California, Berkeley; Bi Vuong, Project Evident; and Dr. Tanisha Tate Woodson, Education Northwest.
 Responsibility for the final content of these materials is ours alone and should not be construed as individuals' or institutional approval of the tools.

-In addition, we also consulted the following resources and standards to inform the development of this checklist:
+In addition to guidance and input from staff and experts at the Gates Foundation, Mathematica, and many other organizations, we also consulted the following resources and standards to inform the development of this checklist: